TasWater: Key Projects

+TasWater continues to invest significantly in its asset base, with over $1.9 billion allocated to capital improvements between 2023 and 2028.
+These projects aim to improve water quality, reduce non-revenue water, modernise ageing infrastructure, and support population and economic growth.

+The corporation also supports community education and engagement through initiatives such as the Water Guardians program and the Be a Refiller campaign, which promote water literacy and sustainability.

+Media Coverage

-The company was criticised for a sewage spill into the South Esk River in April 2014, which it failed to inform the Northern Midlands Council of until three days after it was reported by residents and would not inform the Mayor of when the spill had started.
+The company was criticised for a sewage spill into the South Esk River in April 2014, which it failed to inform the Northern Midlands Council of until three days after residents reported it and would not inform the Mayor of when the spill had started.

 The company was the subject of a petition by residents of Circular Head Council, requesting control of local water services be returned to the council.
 The petition was handed to TasWater by local alderman upon receiving 350 signatures.
 Residents of Gretna presented a petition to Will Hodgman, the then Premier of Tasmania in January 2015, demanding fixing of their water which had been dangerous for up to six years but degenerated even further recently.
 Gretna was at the time one of 21 towns in Tasmania with permanent danger warnings on their water supply.

 In February 2015, the state peak body for property investors, the Property Council of Australia – Tasmania branch, launched a call for the fixing of major water quality issues by paying less dividends to councils and returning profit to the companies maintenance.